Talking Trash’ exposes how Big Plastic has obstructed and undermined proven legislative solutions to the crisis, including in Kenya

-Clean Up Kenya therefore runs campaigns to raise the profile of these issues and to demand action from government, civil society and the private sector who have a significant role in fostering change.
+Clean Up Kenya therefore runs campaigns to raise the profile of these issues and to demand action from government, civil society and the private sector, all of whom have a significant role in fostering change.

-We have therefore run campaigns exposing the despicable operations of consumer brands such as Coca-Cola who are not only the face of pollution in Kenya but are also involved in child labour violations and exploitation of poor women through a sham recycling program at Petco Kenya with the help of Kenya Association of Manufacturers.
+We have therefore run campaigns such as exposing the despicable operations of consumer brands like Coca-Cola who are not only the face of plastic pollution in Kenya but are also involved in child labour violations and exploitation of poor women through a sham recycling program at Petco Kenya with the help of Kenya Association of Manufacturers.

 In 2016, our Founder and Patron, Betterman SImidi, wrote six provocative articles dubbed the ‘NOVEMBER LETTERS’ which highlighted among others the inaction of the media to expose the problem of Kenya’s public sanitation.
 In another of the letters, Betterman accused Kenya’s President Uhuru Kenyatta of being the leader of the dirtiest country in the world.